Vawkavysk

-Vawkavysk or Volkovysk (Note: Ваўкавыск; Волковыск; Wołkowysk; וואלקאוויסק.) is a town in Grodno Region, in western Belarus.
+Vawkavysk or Volkovysk (Note: Ваўкавы́ск; Волковы́ск; Wołkowysk; וואַלקעוויסק.) is a town in Grodno Region, in western Belarus.
 It serves as the administrative center of Vawkavysk District.
 It is located on the Ros and Vawkawyya rivers, roughly 98 km from the city of Grodno and 271 km from Minsk, the national capital.
 As of 2025, it has a population of 41,020.
 It is one of the oldest towns in the region.

 Vawkavysk was first unofficially mentioned in the Turov annals in 1005 and this year is widely accepted as the founding year for Vawkavysk.
 At that time it was a city-fortress on the border of the Baltic and the Slavic ethnic groups.
 Since the 12th century, Vawkavysk was the center of a small princedom.
 The Hypatian Chronicle mentions the city in 1252.

 Toponymy

 Vawkavysk was mentioned in a manuscript written by the priest D. Bułakowski at the end of the 16th or beginning of the 17th century.
 It was stored in the Sapieha family's library in Ruzhany Palace, where it was translated into Russian in 1881 and published in a Vilnius gazette.
 According to the legend recorded in the manuscript, in the place where Vawkavysk is now situated, were large swathes of forest, where travelers were frequently attacked.
 Within this forest, two robbers, named Woloko and Wisek, had their hide-out.
 A certain prince named Watislaw Zawejko, upon hearing of these attacks, tracked down the robbers and hung them on trees for the birds to feed upon.
 He built a settlement for his serfs in the location of the robbers' hide-out, which was named Wolokowysek.
 At the execution site, a large stone was placed but, according to local tradition, was later broken up to be used to build a temple.

 Another suggestion that it was named after the Vawkawyya river, the name of unclear etymology.